CardForest/master-class/docs/change-control.md

 );
 ```

-Additionally, when we can declare an object methods that may introduce mutations
+Additionally, we can declare an object methods that may introduce mutations

 ```js
 myInstance = M({